-Whilst virtually every organ system is represented in the list of disorders experienced by neurodivergent people, very little published literature relates specifically to females.
+Whilst virtually every organ system is represented in the list of disorders experienced by autistic people, very little published literature relates specifically to females.
 However, there is consensus within the limited available data that autistic women are at higher risk than their neurotypical peers for many disorders and have a higher prevalence of circulatory disorders, asthma, symptomatic hypotension, and diabetes than neurotypical women, despite controlling for risk factors [Weir et al 2021].
-Data on mortality confirm that autistic women are higher risk of early death than both the general population and autistic men [Hwang et al 2019].
-The risks of developing most disorders are greater for autistic women than autistic men for most disorders and their health status is generally reduced in comparison.
-These findings apply across the age spectrum applying to both autistic girls, as well as women [Hand et al 2020].
-While some of these observations may be explained by genetic predisposition, especially to circulatory disorders, cancer, and diabetes [Wen et al 2016], a further factor may potentially relate to hormonal influences which appear increased among autistic females both prior to birth and in later life.
-This may promote obesity and predispose towards diabetes and circulatory disease [Bhupathy et al 2010].
+Data on mortality also demonstrate that autistic women are higher risk of early death than both the general population and autistic men [Hwang et al 2019].
+The risks of developing most disorders are greater for autistic women than autistic men and their health status is generally reduced in comparison.
+This is especially true for those with learning difficulties and is evident across the age spectrum, applying to both autistic girls and adult women.
+While some of these observations may be explained by genetic predisposition, especially to circulatory disorders, cancer, and diabetes, a further factor may relate to hormonal influences which are increased among autistic females both prior to birth and in later life.
+These may promote obesity and predispose towards diabetes and circulatory disease [Bhupathy et al 2010].